qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 negatively.
 Using [test data builders]() like we are doing here enables us to keep the setup per test short and explicit.

 We have seen worse examples of multiple asserts per test.

+# Example - All the contains

 The following one is taken from WeReview.
+It is written in javascript, using Cypress to drive a UI.
 Have a read through and make a note about the different parts you recognize, and what they could possibly mean.